-The only exception is for limpets, including elephant snails which may be taken by an Aborigine who is engaged in an Aboriginal Activity.
+The only exception is for limpets and elephant snails which may be taken by an Aborigine who is engaged in an Aboriginal activities.

 There are also a number of marine species that are threatened species and are protected under the

 Many threatened marine species are also protected nationally under the

 Environment Protection and Biodiversity Conservation Act 2000

 .
 This includes some birds, seals, turtles, sea stars and whales as well as four species of handfish and the great white shark.

 A full list of the threatened species can be found in the

 Threatened Species section of this website